bacongravy/macinbox/README.md

 ## Design Philosophy

-This tool is intended to do everything that needs to be done to a fresh install of macOS before the first boot to turn it into a Vagrant VMware box that boots macOS with a seamless user experience.
+This tool is intended to do everything that needs to be done to a fresh install of macOS before the first boot to turn it into a Vagrant box that boots macOS with a seamless user experience.
 However, this tool is also intended to the do the least amount of configuration possible.
 Nothing is done that could instead be deferred to a provisioning step in a Vagrantfile or packer template.

 ## Acknowledgements